 This neighborhood has loads of street art, colorful murals and mosaics.

 We loved that the traditional neighborhoods like Little India, Chinatown and Geylang Serai remain much the way they always were, despite more and more skyscrapers going up in downtown Singapore, billion dollar hotel projects, futuristic eco-gardens and the newly designed Marina Bay Promenade.

 We loved that there were still old-fashioned ice cream vendors at Marina Bay, despite the modern buildings and the revamped promenade.
 We had to of course try Singapore’s special ice cream sandwich: mango ice cream in white toast.

-Singapore is sometimes called ‘the police state of South East Asia’, or the double entrende ‘FINE city‘ and for good reason.
+A well known fact about Singapore is that it is sometimes called ‘the police state of South East Asia’, or the double entrende ‘FINE city‘ and for good reason.
 There are many laws that are strongly enforced with huge fines, like up to $500 for eating or drinking on public transportation.
 Just in case you are nervous about breaking a law, don’t worry, as there will most definitely be a sign for that.
 Contrary to popular belief, gum-chewing is no longer illegal but you can’t buy it in the country.
 However, the rules do seem to actually work here: Singapore is by far the cleanest city we’ve visited in South East Asia, and where we felt the safest.

 The creepiest place in Singapore?
 Definitely Haw Par Villa, founded by the brothers who invented the infamous Tiger Balm (read more about it here.)

 Overall, we loved how colorful Singapore is – no matter which neighborhood we strolled through, the houses were always painted in bright colors, like here in Clarke Quay.

 We also loved the many hawker food stalls all over Singapore and in the food markets, as well as the busy street markets.Authentic Indian Idli in Singapore